 Substitutions: Your favorite unsweetened plant milk (unsweetened almond milk, coconut milk, rice milk, etc.) or cow’s milk can be used.
 Check out our post on substituting oat milk here!

-Coconut Oil: This is our fat in the cake.
+Coconut Oil: This is the fat in the cake.
 Fat helps to blend flavors and enhance flavors, like Fruity Pebbles!
 We love coconut oil because it gives a mild coconut flavor and some good healthy fats.

 Substitutions: Avocado oil, melted butter, or another mild vegetable oil can be used.
-You can try using greek yogurt for more protein as a substitute too, since it is a fat, but it has not been tested.
+You can try using Greek yogurt for more protein as a substitute too, since it is a fat, but it has not been tested.

-Substitutions: Any of your favorite whey protein can be used.
+Substitutions: Any of your favorite whey protein powders can be used.
 Using different flavors will result in a totally different recipe.
 For example, chocolate protein powder will get you a chocolate cake!

 Baking Powder: Baking powder provides the rise.
 It is a combination of baking soda (a base) and cream of tartar (an acid) that is activated with liquid.

-Substitutions: You can make your own baking powder by mixing one part baking soda to one part cornstarch and two parts cream of tartar.
+Substitutions: You can make your own baking powder by mixing one part baking soda with one part cornstarch and two parts cream of tartar.
 You can also add an additional ¼ of a cup of yogurt and use ½ teaspoon of baking soda in place of the baking powder.

 Pure Vanilla Extract: Vanilla is the essential baking ingredient.
 Like fat, it enhances other flavors and adds buttery notes without actually adding more butter.